 About The Comic

-Classic Sporkman is a comic by John S. Troutman, beginning in 2004 as a throwaway reboot of the titular character he created in high school.
+Classic Sporkman is a comic by Jodie Troutman, beginning in 2004 as a throwaway reboot of the titular character he created in high school.
 It's extremely silly, frequently stupid, and the comic's creator absolutely loves it.
-He hopes you do too.
+She hopes you do too.